Pasta e Ceci (Italian Pasta and Chickpea Stew)

+Easy and Comforting Pasta e Ceci (Italian Pasta with Chickpea Soup).
 Cold winter days need all the quick comfort food!
 This delicious and satisfying Italian pasta and chickpeas, pasta e ceci, is just what the doctor ordered.
 This flavor-filled soup makes a cozy vegetarian lunch or dinner.

 What is Pasta e Ceci?